sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

          True

--  ``QuadraticResidueCodeEvenPair``, ``QuadraticResidueCodeOddPair``: Quadratic residue codes of a given odd prime length and base ring either don’t exist at all or occur as 4-tuples - a pair of “odd-like” codes and a pair of “even-like” codes.
+-  ``QuadraticResidueCodeEvenPair``, ``QuadraticResidueCodeOddPair``: Quadratic residue codes of a given odd prime length and base ring either don't exist at all or occur as 4-tuples - a pair of "odd-like" codes and a pair of "even-like" codes.
 If :math:`n > 2` is prime then (Theorem 6.6.2 in [HP]_) a QR code exists over :math:`GF(q)` if and only if :math:`q` is a quadratic residue :math:`\pmod n`.
-Here they are constructed as “even-like” (resp., “odd-like”) duadic codes associated the splitting :math:`(Q,N) \pmod n`, where :math:`Q` is the set of non-zero quadratic residues and :math:`N` is the non-residues.
+Here they are constructed as "even-like" (resp., "odd-like") duadic codes associated the splitting :math:`(Q,N) \pmod n`, where :math:`Q` is the set of non-zero quadratic residues and :math:`N` is the non-residues.